mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 - Disk is slow
 - CPU starvation

+## Benchmarking via etcd metrics
-If you have monitoring system enabled in your cluster, etcd reports some **metrics** to [prometheus](https://prometheus.io/) that can help you to distinguish between these cases:
+For real time monitoring and debugging you can use etcd metrics. etcd [reports](https://etcd.io/docs/v3.4/metrics/) some **metrics** to [Prometheus](https://prometheus.io/) that can help you distinguish between the above cases:

 - **wal\_fsync\_duration\_seconds**
 - **backend\_commit\_duration\_seconds**

 First one is called before applying changes to disk, and second one is after applying changes to disk. it doesn't matter which one you choose, just keep in mind high values for these metrics mean high disk operation latencies and indicate disk issues.

-As [etcd doc suggests](https://etcd.io/docs/v3.3/faq/#what-does-the-etcd-warning-apply-entries-took-too-long-mean) that 99th percentile of these metrics should be less than **25 ms** for storage in order to be considered fast enough.
+As [etcd doc suggests](https://etcd.io/docs/v3.3/faq/#what-does-the-etcd-warning-apply-entries-took-too-long-mean) that 99th percentile duration should be less than **25 ms** for storage in order to be considered fast enough.

+## Benchmarking via Fio
 If you're running etcd on Linux machines another way to benchmark your storage performance is to use [Fio](https://github.com/axboe/fio) which is a very popular package to simulate I/O workload.

 **Step 1: Install required packages**